ptidejteam/wimp-wiki/docs/backend/node-red.md

 {
     "_msgid": "12345",
     "payload": {
+        "fianl": {
             "professeurID" : 12,
             "state" : 1
         }
     }
+}
 ```

 Each teacher can have as many states as they want.
-He will be able to assign to this status a corresponding message on his profile page, see this [page](../backend/front-backend.md).
+He will be able to assign to this status a corresponding message on his profile page, see this [page](../backend/front-backend.md#be-able-to-match-a-specific-message-to-a-certain-state).

 Here is an example of the organisation of a teacher's subflow:
 ![Teacher Subflow Organisation](img/subflow.png)